WBCD 2026 Competition Track

 Step 3: Mobile Phase Management

-Switch the solvent supply line from bottle A to bottle B by operating threaded caps and relocating the flexible tubing.
+Switch the solvent supply line from bottle A to bottle B by operating the threaded caps and relocating the flexible tubing (remove source cap, remove tubing, insert into target bottle, replace source cap).
+See Scoring below for the per-action breakdown.

 Success Criteria: Caps intact, tubing relocated, bottles upright, no spills.